 - Line a cookie sheet with parchment paper to prevent sticking.
 Use a medium-sized cookie scoop to portion out the dough, then drop the cookie balls onto the lined baking sheet.
 Leave about 2 inches of space between each one, as they will spread slightly while baking.

-- Bake the homemade coconut cookies at 325ºF for 12-15 minutes until the edges turn lightly golden and crisp.
+- Bake the homemade coconut cookies at 325ºF for 12 to 15 minutes until the edges turn lightly golden and crisp.
 The tops should have a few toasted coconut bits, indicating they’re done.

 - Carefully slide the parchment paper with the cookies onto a cooling rack.
-Do not remove the cookies from the parchment paper yet—they will be too soft and hot to handle at this stage.
+Do not remove the cookies from the parchment paper yet because they will be too soft and hot to handle at this stage.

 - While the cookies are still warm, gently press an almond, Hershey's Kiss, M&M, or your favorite topping into the center.
 As they cool, the cookies will firm up, making them easy to move and dip into chocolate if desired.